* What is a reproductive endocrinology and infertility (REI) specialist?

 Approximately 30-40% of infertility is due to male factors; 50% percent is due to female factors; and 10-20% is due to either combined male and female factors or unexplained infertility.
 In the female, the combination of endometriosis, tubal disease, or adhesions (scarring), collectively known as the “peritoneal factor”, is the most common cause.
 Problems with ovulation is the second most common cause.
 Cervical mucus abnormality is the third most common cause.

-Not significantly.
-There has not been an appreciable rise in the rate of infertility in the United States, though the increasing awareness of treatment options and the increasing success of modern treatment such as in vitro fertilization (IVF) have resulted in an increase in utilization of infertility services.
+Not necessarily.
+There has not been a significant rise in the rate of infertility in the United States, though the increasing awareness of treatment options and the increasing success of modern treatment such as in vitro fertilization (IVF) have resulted in an increase in utilization of infertility services.

 * When should I see a reproductive endocrinology and infertiliy (REI) specialist?